open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.StackExchangeRedis/README.md

 StackExchange.Redis instrumentation must be enabled at application startup.
-`AddRedisInstrumentation` method on `TracerProviderBuilder` must be called to enable Redis instrumentation. `AddRedisInstrumentation` returns `ConnectionRegistry` instance, that allows to register new connections with instrumentation instance.
+`AddRedisInstrumentation` method on `TracerProviderBuilder` must be called to enable Redis instrumentation. `AddRedisInstrumentation` returns `ConnectionInstrumenter` instance, that allows to register new connections with instrumentation instance.

 The following example demonstrates adding StackExchange.Redis instrumentation to